 Please ask your study doctor as many questions as you wish.
 The doctor's answers to your questions could help you decide whether to participate in this research.
-If you decide now that you will participate in the research effort, and later change your mind, you may stop participation in the research project then.

 If I agree to take part in this research study, will I be told of any new risks that may be found during the course of the study?